-V. Discussion Sessions: You are required to attend and participate in the discussion section for which you registered.
+- V. Discussion Sessions: You are required to attend and participate in the discussion section for which you registered.
 You will have points deducted if: (1) you don't come to class (zero points), (2) you arrive more than 10 minutes late, or (3) you do not actively participate in discussion activities.
 Your attendance, participation, and preparedness will be used for grading in the following manner.
-Enhances SLOs 1,2,4
+Enhances SLOs 1,2,4 - i.
+Attendance (1pt per meeting): Attendance to zoom discussions is mandatory - ii.

-- i.
 Discussion participation (1pts each week): You will receive a point for participating in the weekly discussion activities each week.
-You may receive partial credit if you show up late or do not talk during discussion. - ii.
+You may receive partial credit if you show up late or do not talk during discussion. - iii.
 Readings and discussion board posts (2pt each): You will have assigned readings or videos (1-2 per week).
 For each reading/video you will answer a pre-assigned question on the associated Canvas Discussion Board.
 You should answer the question thoroughly using a minimum of 5 sentences.
-You must also respond to another student's answer for each of the articles to receive full credit for this exercise. - Discussion posts and replies are due before Tuesdays 9am - i.
+You must also respond to another student's answer for each of the articles to receive full credit for this exercise. - Discussion posts and replies are due before Tuesdays 10:30am - i.
 Anthropology Methods Assignments (5pts each x 4): These assignments provide fundamental anthropology methodologies.
 These exercises are fun and engaging to relate to the course topics.